-The most convenient way to get around in Busan is by using public transport.
-Though Busan isn't nearly as congested as Seoul, there usually are significant traffic jams closer to the popular beach areas.
-Most expats choose public transport over owning their own car.
+The most convenient way of getting around in Busan is by using public transport.
+Though Busan isn't nearly as congested as Seoul, there can be significant traffic jams closer to the popular beach areas, so most expats choose public transport over owning a car.

 Public transport in Busan